Geochemistry and its Fundamentals: Exploring the Earth

 Another commonly used technique is inductively coupled plasma mass spectrometry (ICP-MS).
 This technique uses high-temperature plasma to ionize atoms in a sample, which are then separated and detected based on their mass-to-charge ratio.
 ICP-MS can analyze trace elements and isotopes with high precision and sensitivity.

-Sample preparation is a crucial step in geochemical analysis.
-Samples must be carefully collected, cleaned, and processed to ensure accurate results.
+Also, sample preparation is a crucial step in geochemical analysis.
+They must be carefully collected, cleaned, and processed to ensure accurate results.
 Geochemists also use various data interpretation techniques, such as statistical analysis and modeling, to make sense of the vast amount of data generated by analytical techniques.

 Geochemistry encompasses a wide range of subfields, each focusing on different aspects of Earth’s systems.
 Environmental geochemistry, for example, studies the impact of human activities on Earth’s environment.
 It involves analyzing soil and water samples to assess pollution levels and identify sources of contamination.
 Environmental geochemists also study the fate and transport of pollutants in natural systems and develop strategies for remediation.